SaikatGhos/Snake-Game-with-Flutter/README.md

 # Snake-Game-with-Flutter
 This is 2D Snake Game completely developed with Flutter <br>
-To install the app directly on your device follow the steps<br>
+To install the app directly on your device follow the steps--<br>
---1.
-Go to master branch<br>
+  1. Go to master branch<br>
   2. Go to build folder<br>
   3. Go to app folder<br>
   4. Go to outputs folder<br>